ElitDevs/DevilcLaN-BookStore/README.md

         [ ] install nestjscli
         [ ] install typeorm ts-node pg
         [ ] create database
-        [ ] add typeOrm & create .env file to add what typeOrm needs to work [ ] create the main components (books, users, authors, categories) [ ] install passportjs with jwt strategy
+        [ ] add typeOrm & create ormconfig.json file to add what typeOrm needs to work (go back to nestjs and see how to do it)
+        [ ] create the main components (books, users, authors, categories) [ ] install passportjs with jwt strategy
             [ ] create authentication process